fs-linguistics/fs-linguistics.github.io/collections/_joboffers/2024-11-26-germanet-hiwi.md

 categories: job-offers
 layout: single
 ---
-# GermaNet Hiwi
+## Note
-Unfortunately, this offers is only available to German native speakers.
+Unfortunately, this offer is only available to German native speakers.

 ## Details
 * Start date: January 2025